reizontx15-boop/rex-soprano/README.md

 # Emotion Detector
-This project is an AI-based web application that detects emotions in text using Watson NLP.
+This is a final project for the IBM AI Software Engineer course.
+It uses Watson NLP to detect emotions in text.